-If you are a current customer or are have questions about our mold test kit please contact our lab through the following contact form.
+If you are a current customer or are have questions about our Mold Check-Up kit please contact our lab through the following contact form.
 A member from our team will contact you back in 1-2 business days.

 What is the difference between genus and species?